Welcome!

 - The cognitive ability of blacks raised by non-blacks

-In addition to cognitive disparities between social groups, so-called non-cognitive traits also play an important role in explaining group inequalities.
+Finally, so-called non-cognitive and behavioral traits also play an important role in explaining group inequalities.
 Here are a few posts I’ve written on this topic:

 Politics